asciinema/asciinema-server/lib/asciinema_web/templates/doc/embedding.html.md

 <code>data-<em>option-name</em>="<em>value</em>"</code> attribute to the script
 tag.

-For example, to make the embedded player auto start playback when loaded and use big font, use the following script:
+For example, to make the embedded player autostart playback when loaded and use big font, use the following script:

     <script src="https://asciinema.org/a/14.js" id="asciicast-14" async data-autoplay="true" data-size="big"></script>